jsirex/simple-kibana-cookbook/README.md

 # Description

-This cookbooks install kibana 4.x only.
+This cookbook installs kibana 4.x only.
 It doesn't install or depends on java, apache, nginx, etc...

 # Requirements